 One of the vendors you’ll be spending the most time with prior to and the day of your wedding is your photographer.
 Understandably, the task of choosing the right photographer can feel like a daunting task.
-Below are NUMBER OF QUESTIONS questions to ask potential photographers to help make your decision easier.
+Below are questions to ask potential photographers to help make your decision easier.
 These will include things such as pricing, client image rights, style, experience, and reviewing their work.

 One thing I always tell all KAP couples when looking at potential photographers is to ask themselves: do I like them as a person?
 Can I talk to them beyond “wedding” things?
 And, are they capable and confident to capture my wedding?

 So so so many things!
 I answer this more in depth in the next question.
 Logistically, I honestly thrive during wedding days.
 As an enneagram 1, I love timelines.
 I thrive during organized chaos and solving any problems.
 I love that every couple is unique therefore every wedding is uniquely them.
 As a wedding photographer, I also love that I am apart of a couples journey towards marriage and capture apart of their legacy.

 How did you get started photographing weddings?

 I love when couples ask this question.
 I started photographing weddings after my own wedding.
 That is a whole other Oprah for another day, however, I will say — I didn’t want another couple to have the same experience.
 However, I was drawn to wedding photography way before I was even a photographer.
 I always loved looking at other’s wedding photos and remember as a child sifting though my grandparents wedding photos.
 Since I was a little girl, I have always been enamored with the beauty of marriage and being able to document the beginning of a couples legacy.
 I think it is such a wonderful once-in-a-lifetime experience that my art will be adored by generations to come and become family heirlooms.
 How stinkin’ amazing is that?!